When businesses need to understand their sales pipeline, they often rely on a weighted pipeline.

 For forecasting expected sales, companies should use the following metrics:

-• Weighted Close Rate: Weighted close rate combines the percentage of opportunities closed with the weighted assigned to each stage.
+- Weighted Close Rate: The weighted close rate combines the percentage of opportunities closed with the weighted value assigned to each stage.
 The higher the weighted close rate, the higher the probability of closing potential sales leads.

-• Average Order Value: Average order value tells teams how much revenue they can expect to make from each customer.
-This helps them understand how much effort is necessary to close a sale and how many customers they need to acquire to reach their sales goals.
+- Average Order Value: Average order value tells teams how much revenue they can expect to make from each customer.
+This helps them understand the amount of effort required to close a sale and how many customers they need to acquire to meet their sales goals.

 How to Measure Expected Revenue